easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 #### Hemorrhage
 A hemorrhage is a significant reduction in blood volume, which triggers a physiologic response to stabilize cardiovascular function.
 Hypovolemia is any loss in blood volume, where a loss of more than 35% is considered hypovolemic shock.
 Hemorrhage causes a reduction in filling pressure for the circulation, leading to a decrease in venous return.
 This is evidenced by the decrease in mean arterial pressure and cardiac output.
 If these physiologic values continue to drop, hemorrhagic or hypovolemic shock will occur.
 There are three stages of shock: a nonprogressive stage, which the normal circulatory responses will lead to a recovery; a progressive stage, which leads to progressively worsening condition and eventual death without intervention; and an irreversible stage, which leads to death regardless of intervention.
 The sympathetic response is triggered by the decrease in mean arterial blood pressure, specifically by causing the stretch receptors (baroreceptors) to activate.
 This response triggers an increase in systemic vascular resistance, heart rate, and a decrease in venous compliance.
 This is discussed in detail in the @ref NervousMethodology.

-Hemorrhage can be intiated in the engine through two methods.
+Hemorrhage can be initiated in the engine through two methods.
 The first method allows the user to characterize the hemorrhage by specifying the location (compartment) and bleed rate.
 Multiple hemorrhages can be applied to a single compartment or to multiple compartments.
 The user specifies a cardiovascular compartment to apply a hemorrhage.
 After the hemorrhage has been specified, the total loss rate is the sum of each individual bleed rate to that compartment.
 This value is set as a negative flow source.
 This results in a decrease in total blood volume that is linearly proportional to the total loss rate.
 This flow rate will remain constant throughout the computation.
 As the blood volume decreases, the blood flow to each compartment will begin to decrease.
 This could lead to an invalid flow rate for the compartment over time.
 A second method for specifying hemorrhage deals with this issue.
 A hemorrhage can also be characterized by specifying the location (compartment) and a severity.
 The severity is specified with a value between 0 and 1.
 A path is added to the cardiovascular circuit, but instead of specifying a negative flow rate, a resistance is specified on the path.
 This provides a calculated flow rate that will increase and decrease based on the dynamic physics of the circuit.
 This will prevent the insufficient blood flow/volume errors that can occur if the flow rate is not manually managed.
 When a hemorrhage is initiated with a severity, a minimum and maximum resistance are calculated to bound the severity, as shown in Equations 3 and 4, respectively.

 \f[R_{\min} = (P-P_{T})/cQ \f]
 <center>